Back Stories » Vietnam » Cold War History With a Side of Nem Rán in Prague's Little Hanoi

 Bún chả is a star dish and the biggest signifier that this is a northern Vietnamese enclave.

-The program went swimmingly for the next three decades until the dissolution of the Eastern Bloc, but the Vietnamese diaspora in European countries had grown so much and assimilated to the local societies, giving rise to the existence of Little Hanoi towns.
-Today, Vietnamese remains the most populous non-European demographic in the Czech Republic and Poland, with populations of dozens of thousands people.
+The program went swimmingly for the next three decades until the dissolution of the Eastern Bloc.
+Still, the Vietnamese diaspora in European countries had grown so much and assimilated into the local societies, giving rise to the existence of Little Hanoi towns.
+Today, Vietnamese remains the most populous non-European demographic in the Czech Republic and Poland, with populations of dozens of thousands of people.
 The descendants of those who decided to stay decades ago grew up ethnically Vietnamese but fully integrated into the local society.

 Signs with prominent Vietnamese-language texts are everywhere.